kai687/sphinxawesome-theme/docs/docs/modify.rst

    └theme-src/

 This theme uses CSS styles in two ways.
-Everything that is part of the main content is styled via Tailwind's ``@apply`` directives.
+Everything that's part of the main content is styled via Tailwind's ``@apply`` directives.
-This includes everything that is converted from reStructuredText to HTML and part of the navigation menu.
+This includes everything that's converted from reStructuredText to HTML and part of the navigation menu.

 These styles are defined in :file:`theme-src/src/theme-custom.css`.

-Everything that is not converted from reStructuredText, but is part of the structure of the page, for example the header, the footer, or the background, is styled by applying Tailwind's classes directly.
+Everything that's not converted from reStructuredText is styled with Tailwind's classes directly.
+This includes most elements on the page surrounding the "main" element, for example for example the header, the footer, or the background.

 These styles are defined in the template files in :dir:`sphinxawesome_theme`.